greenSyntax/feedbackApp-PHP/README.md

 Neither it's a mamomth project nor I'm clamimg it.
 Just a REST API for feedback Service.

 ## Header
-Every API Request has this as a Header.
+Every Request has this as a Header.
 ```json
 Content-type:application/json
 ```